-I am a tenured senior lecturer (associate professor) of Pharmacology in the Faculty of Medical Sciences and coordinator of several courses at the undergraduate and graduate level at the University of the West Indies, Mona Campus.
+I am a Professor of Pharmacology and Pharmacovigilance in the Faculty of Medical Sciences and coordinator of several courses at the undergraduate and graduate level at the University of the West Indies, Mona Campus.
 I have served as primary supervisor for over thirty research projects and currently hold the position of Programme Coordinator for Masters and PhD programmes in Biomedical Research, Anatomy, Biochemistry, Molecular Biology, Pharmacology and Physiology.

 The Master’s in Biomedical Research is one of the successful graduate programmes that I have developed.
 The programme offers a comprehensive twenty-two months of research training for entry into doctoral programmes or research oriented careers in government, public sector, independent organizations or research centres.
 Courses include research methods, reviewing published literature, academic writing, and electives chosen based on student’s interests.
 Within this context, I am pleased to work with Prof Marvin Reid and Dr. Jean-Louis and NYU Training Team to establish the CaRT-C Institute which will address a critical deficiency in the Caribbean academic workforce by training and mentoring 48 Caribbean investigators to pursue careers in cardiovascular research.
 Successful completion of this new Institute will establish and sustain a network of UWI scientists to address NCD’s in the Caribbean.